 Hello!
 I am a Ph.D. candidate in political science at Southern Illinois University with a focus in comparative political economy and contentious politics.
 My main methodological areas are non-parametric IRT and SEM.
-I will graduate in spring 2021 and am the founder and serve on the executive board for @PerishorPublish.
+I will graduate in spring 2021.

-I hold the Illinois Diversifying Higher Education Faculty fellowship, as well as the Adam Smith fellowship at Mercatus Center at George Mason University.
-Previously, I held the Humane Studies Fellowship sponsored by the Institute for Humane Studies.
+I hold the Illinois Diversifying Higher Education Faculty fellowship.
+I was a 2019-2020 Adam Smith fellow at the Mercatus Center at George Mason University.
+In 2018-2019, I held the Humane Studies Fellowship sponsored by the Institute for Humane Studies.

-I am a TA for ICPSR’s 2020 and 2019 summer program in Ann Arbor, Michigan.
-I previously held the 2017 Garcia Award from the Society for Political Methodology as a ICPSR participant.
+I love teaching methods and have served as a TA for ICPSR’s 2020 and 2019 summer program in Ann Arbor, Michigan.
+I participated in the 2018 Empirical Implications of Theoretical Models Summer Institute (Ann Arbor, MI) and was awarded the 2017 Garcia Award from the Society for Political Methodology as a ICPSR participant.

-My extensive teaching experience covers a variety of institutional and class formats, both internationally and domestically.
-I served as full-time faculty at City University in Bratislava, Slovakia, as a graduate instructor at Southern Illinois University, and in person and online classes for College of DuPage since 2002.
+My teaching experience covers a variety of institutional and class formats, both internationally and domestically.
+I have served as a graduate instructor at Southern Illinois University, full-time faculty at City University in Bratislava, Slovakia, and currently teach both in-person and online for College of DuPage.

-I bring practitioner experience to the classroom from my internships with the US State Department in Port au Prince, Haiti and the United Nations Association of the USA in NY, NY.
-My interest in the role of labor markets in mass political behavior was cultivated by my years of management in the restaurant/hotel industry.
+I bring practitioner experience to the classroom.
+I was an intern with the US Department of State in Port au Prince, Haiti.
+I also interned at the United Nations Association of the USA in NY, NY.
+My interest in the role of labor markets in mass political behavior was cultivated by my management experience in the restaurant/hotel industry.

 Thank you for visiting my page and please feel free to contact me at email@example.com.